UniMath/agda-unimath/src/metric-spaces/short-functions-metric-spaces.lagda.md

     id-Metric-Space A , is-short-id-Metric-Space
 ```

-### Equality of short functions between metric spaces is equivalent to homtopies between their carrier maps
+### Equality of short functions between metric spaces is characterized by homotopy of their carrier maps

 ```agda
 module _